Optical Kerr nonlinearity of dielectric nanohole array metasurfaces with different hole shapes near the anapole state: Simulation details

 \section{Simulation details}

 A numerical procedure for retrieving the effective Kerr nonlinearity of nanocomposites was introduced in Ref.~\cite{Panov18}.
 This technique utilizes the results of the three-dimensional finite-difference time-domain (FDTD) simulations of the Gaussian beam propagation through a sample having optical nonlinearity.
-The optical phase of the transmitted beam is calculated and its change for different light intensities $I$ permits one to evaluate the nonlinear refractive index arising from OKE and defined by
+The optical phase of the transmitted beam is calculated and its change for different light intensities $I$ permits one to evaluate the nonlinear refractive index arising from OKE and defined by Eq.~\ref{kerrdef}.

-where $n_0$ is the linear refractive index, $n_2$ is the second-order nonlinear refractive index.
 It is possible to calculate $n_2$ in several points in the transmitted beam.
 This makes it feasible to estimate the mean value and the standard deviation of $n_2$.
 In this work, the effective nonlinear refractive index is estimated, i.e. the nonlinear refractive index of the nanostructure.

-The three-dimensional modeling of the Gaussian beam propagation through the nonlinear structure is accomplished using the Massachusetts Institute of Technology (MIT) Electromagnetic Equation Propagation (MEEP) FDTD solver \cite{OskooiRo10}.
-The size of the FDTD computational domain for simulations in the visible range is $2.8\times 2.8\times 15$~$\mu$m, the space resolution of the simulations is 3.3~nm and becomes finer in the vicinity of resonances (2.5~nm).
-The size of the computational domain for simulations in the near-infrared range is $4\times 4\times 30$~$\mu$m with the resolution of 4~nm.
-The modeling of light scattering by the lattice elements is performed with openEMS (Open Electromagnetic Field Solver) \cite{openEMS} and further processed with MENP (an open-source MATLAB implementation of multipole expansion for nanophotonics) \cite{Hinamoto21}.
-The space resolution for the modeling with openEMS is 2.5 nm.
-The linear refractive index $n_{0\,\mathrm{in}}$ for modeling with openEMS is assumed to be constant over the whole wavelength range.

-In post-processing the results of the modeling of the light scattering, the electric and magnetic multipole scattering cross sections are calculated using MENP with the exact formulas as defined in Ref.~\cite{Alaee18}.
-In many studies, the dipole electric toroidal moment $\mathbf{T}$ is described by the expression for in the long-wave approximation
+Details of the FDTD simulations are described in the supplementary material.

-where $\mathbf{J}$ is the induced electric current density.
-In fact, the sizes of the investigated objects do not satisfy the long-wave approximation.
-Thus, the above expression is not used in this research.
-The dipole electric toroidal moment $\mathbf{T}$ is described by the intensity
+Typically, the multipole analysis of the light scattering by nanoobjects in nanophotonics is performed within the long-wavelength approximation.
+In fact, the sizes of the investigated objects do not satisfy the long-wavelength approximation.
+Thus, in this study the electric toroidal dipole moment $\mathbf{T}$ is described by the intensity